Chipdelmal/SoNA3BS/pages/mydoc/docOverview.md

 Mosquitos general life routines.
 This is the most complex file of the simulation and is explained in detail in [mosquitoes documentation](./docMosquitoVariables.html).

 ### reproductionRoutines
-Mosquitos mating and reproductive routines
+Mosquitos mating and reproductive routines.
+This file is separate from the mosquito behaviour one as mating routines present their own complexities.

 ## Objects